 The imposing Castillo San Cristóbal must be no stranger to dead people.
 But it's also the setting for one of Puerto Rico's most romantic legends.
 Cayetano Coll y Toste, the Puerto Rican historian and writer, made famous the tale of the executioner’s daughter in a 1925 collection of stories titled Leyendas y Tradiciones Puertorriqueñas ("Puerto Rican Legends and Traditions").

-I've heard numerous ghost stories concerning El Morro, the venerable fortress overlooking San Juan Bay.
+There are numerous ghost stories concerning El Morro, the venerable fortress overlooking San Juan Bay.
 There's the spirit of the White Lady who, it is said, can be spotted gliding along the ramparts.
-I've heard of apparitions (soldiers and prisoners) strolling around the fortress.
+Many have reported apparitions (soldiers and prisoners) strolling around the fortress.

 And then there's the chapel.
 Check out what Ghost Hunters discovered when they came to visit the chapel on a sunny day.